calculix/cae/README.md

 - [Martin Kraska examples](https://github.com/mkraska/CalculiX-Examples)
 - M.Kraska: support the param.py parametrization mechanism.

-- Menu Help: PDF manual / YouTube videos for beginners.
-Convert Readme.md to PDF.
+- Menu Help: wiki, YouTube videos for beginners.

 - CAE should be independent and be able to be embeded into FreeCAD.